joneubank/code-art-demo-curl/README.md

 By default the flow field is being generated from simplex noise without curl.
 To enable the curl calculation on the field enable this.

 ### Code Notes

+#### Palette

+For nicer color combos, update the sketch config to use curated palettes instead of random.
+Random is useful when working with highlights sometimes.

 #### Noise Complexity